 - 3 cups sugar

-- To make the simple syrup, combine water and sugar in a saucepan and bring to a boil over medium-high heat.
-Reduce heat to low and simmer until sugar dissolves, about 3-4 minutes.
+- To make the simple syrup, combine the water and sugar in a small saucepan and bring to a boil over medium-high heat.
+Reduce the heat to low and simmer until sugar dissolves, about 3-4 minutes.
 Cool completely.
 This can be made a day or two in advance and stored in the refrigerator.

 Disclosure: There may be affiliate links in this post, see my Disclosure page to learn more.